 If you see the Dracaena marginata plant’s leaves turning yellow, it is thirsty.
 Therefore, immediately water your plant.

 On the contrary, if you see the Dracaena marginata plant developing brown leaf edges, your plant is overwatered.
 Therefore, dry off the plant’s roots and withhold watering till its top 2 to 3 inches are dry again.

 Always be sure that your water does not contain any fluoride before pouring it over your Marginata plant.
 Ideally, use distilled water.

 Dracaena Marginata prefers bright indirect, filtered sunlight.
 Its leaves form a luscious green color when placed in the preferred light and even develop delicate white flowers in the summertime.
 The Madagascar Dragon Tree plant can also grow in dim light; however, its leaves usually lose their vibrant color to some extent.

 Placing the Dracaena marginata plant in partially-shaded areas, such as in front of an east or south-facing window or a tinted balcony door, will result in healthier growth and development of fresh flowers.

-I suggest keeping your Dracaena marginata plant well away from direct, harsh sun rays; they are likely to burn its leaves.
+I suggest keeping your Dracaena marginata plant well away from direct, harsh sun rays; they will likely burn its leaves.
 Unfortunately, the damage may be irreversible.

 The ideal temperature range for the Dracaena marginata plant is 60 to 80 degrees Fahrenheit (16 to 27 Celsius).
 Most households already fall within this temperature range; therefore, going above and beyond to establish the preferred environment is not required.

 Similarly, if it is too cold for the Dracaena marginata plant, place it inside to protect it from any temperature fluctuations.
 The USDA hardiness zones are 10 to 12.

 Even when placed in 30% to 60% humidity, the usual environment moisture level, the Dracaena marginata plant thrives.
 When you see signs such as healthy-looking leaves, you can tell the humidity levels meet the plant’s requirements.

 However, if your Dracaena Marginata plant looks dull or leggy, I recommend you check your house’s humidity levels.
 The Dragon Tree plant often loses its turgidity when placed in dry surroundings.